SkypLabs/lays-dashboard/README.md

 Web application used by the LAYS project.

-This project is no more maintened.
+This project is no more maintained.

 ## License